Mental health nurse: job description

-Advertisements appear in newspapers, NHS trusts/local council jobs lists, and publications such as Nursing Times, Nursing Standard, Health Service Journal, British Medical Journal and their respective websites.
-Previous relevant experience is not essential, but any gained caring for people (eg in a care home or hospice) can be helpful.
+Advertisements appear in newspapers, NHS trusts or local council jobs lists, and publications such as Nursing Times, Nursing Standard, Health Service Journal, British Medical Journal and their respective websites.
+Any experience of caring for people (eg in a care home or hospice) can be helpful.

-Applications for diplomas and undergraduate degree courses should be made through UCAS; those for shortened postgraduate courses should be made directly to the relevant institutions.
-You'll need to apply about a year in advance of the course commencing.
+Applications for undergraduate degree courses should be made through UCAS; those for shortened postgraduate courses should be made directly to the relevant institutions.
+You’ll need to apply about a year in advance of the course commencing.